 Generally, XSS could be of any type in combination; a single attack could be both reflected and persisted.
 Techniques employed in executing the attack may also vary but contain commonalities with those mentioned above.

-XSS attacks are a difficult challenge to tackle from the client-side.
+XSS attacks are a difficult challenge to tackle from the client side.
 The Edge browser also had the XSS filter, which was later retired.
-For Firefox, the, as the MDN (Mozilla Developer Network) website has it,
+For Firefox as the MDN (Mozilla Developer Network) website has it,

-There are also few cases of second-party cookies, where websites offer (or sell) its first-party cookies to another site to serve ads to the user.
+There are also a few cases of second-party cookies, where websites offer (or sell) their first-party cookies to another site to serve ads to the user.
 In this instance, the cookies could be considered as second-party.
-Third-party cookies are the large ads driven cookies that are used for cross-site tracking and re-targeted advertising.
+Third-party cookies are the large ads-driven cookies that are used for cross-site tracking and re-targeted advertising.